Croatia going deep again at World Cup after shootout win

 AL WAKRAH, Qatar (AP) — Croatia is going deep at another World Cup, and the team is taking the long route once again.

-On its run to the final four years ago, Croatia needed extra time in each round in the knockout stage — and twice came through a penalty shootout.
+On its surprising run to the final in Russia four years ago, Croatia needed extra time in each round in the knockout stage — and twice came through a penalty shootout.

-“We in Croatia do things this way, you could see that four years ago as well,” said Livakovic, who was the back-up goalkeeper to Danijel Subasic in 2018.
-“I continued the tradition.”
+“History keeps repeating itself,” Croatia coach Zlatko Dalic said with a smile.

-This time, Mario Pasalic converted the clinching penalty for Croatia after the teams were tied at 1-1 after extra time.
+Livakovic was the backup goalkeeper to Danijel Subasic in 2018 but took center stage this time, diving to his left to keep out Japan's first penalty by Takumi Minamino, to his right to block Kaoru Mitoma's effort from the second penalty, and then again to his right to deny Maya Yoshida off the fourth.

 Asia is still waiting for a second team to advance beyond the last 16, after South Korea on home soil in 2002.

-Japan made its mark in Qatar, though, having beaten Germany and Spain — two of the last three World Cup champions — in huge upsets in the group stage.
+Japan made its mark in Qatar, though, beating Germany and Spain — two of the last three World Cup champions — in huge upsets in the group stage.

 “The players showed a new era of Japanese football, I think,” Japan coach Hajime Moriyasu said.
 "They should use this feeling of being upset and try to go further next time.